Music Classes In Full Swing At Theater Wallay - UrduPoint

 Music Classes In Full Swing At Theater Wallay

-The enchanting 'Music Classes' were in full swing here at Theater Wallay 'The Farm, Bani Gala' an effort to promote music of all genres alongwith polishing the talent of the young blood

-ISLAMABAD, Sep 9 (UrduPoint / Pakistan Point News - 9th Sep, 2021 ) :The enchanting 'Music Classes' were in full swing here at Theater Wallay 'The Farm, Bani Gala' an effort to promote music of all genres alongwith polishing the talent of the young blood.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Sep, 2021 ) :The enchanting 'Music Classes' is in full swing here at Theater Wallay 'The Farm, Bani Gala' an effort to promote music of all genres alongwith polishing the talent of the young blood.

 Talking to APP,Director, actor, producer, trainer and writer Ms Fizza said that these classes being held to promote the participants trained in Sitar and Tabla musical instruments.